jeevanreddyg/youtube-messages-downloader/README.md

 python read.py
 ```

-Note: Make sure your laptop go to sleep during downlading the comments.
+Note: Make sure your laptop not go to sleep during downlading the comments.
 If you are trying to download 50 events data, takes around ~20 mins